JAGS0816/CAM-GREENHOUSE-CONTROL-AUTOMATION/README.md

 ### Configuration
 1. Ensure you have the ESP-IDF development environment installed.
-2. Configure the WiFi network in the `sdkconfig` file with your network credentials.
+2. Configure the WiFi network in the `sdkconfig` file with your network credentials(It has mocked credentials right now)
 3. Configure MQTT server details in the `main/main.c` file under the "MQTT Constants" section.

 ### Usage